 The Graduate School of Arts and Sciences (GSAS) is a globally-oriented environment.
 You will find students from more than 25 countries across the world.
-We welcome you to review the information below, which is relevant for international students applying to our programs.
+We welcome you to review the information below, which is relevant to the GSAS application process.

-In addition to the GSAS website, we hope you find other Brandeis websites helpful to you, including those of our International Students and Scholars Office (ISSO) and English Language Programs (ELP).
-Brandeis' ISSO supports international students and scholars across the university, from over 120 countries around the globe.
+In addition, we hope you find other Brandeis websites helpful to you, including those of our International Students and Scholars Office (ISSO) and English Language Programs (ELP).
+Brandeis' ISSO supports international students and scholars from over 100 countries around the globe.
 The ISSO is dedicated to helping students and scholars with adjustment to life at Brandeis and in the United States.
-Our English Language Programs offer services to assist international graduate students in adjusting to the American academic environment by offering weekly one-on-one tutorials in writing and speaking, as well as classes to hone speaking, teaching, and presentation skills.
+Our ELP Office provides services to assist international graduate students in adjusting to the American academic environment by offering weekly one-on-one tutorials tailored to meet each student's individual needs.

 English Proficiency Exam Requirement for Application